Kansas coach Bill Self ‘day to day’ at March Madness

 Self is 581-130 during two decades at Kansas, and 788-235 in 30 seasons as a head coach, which includes stops at Oral Roberts, Tulsa and Illinois.
 He led the Jayhawks to national titles in 2008 and last April.

-Not having Self on the bench for the Big 12 Tournament just didn’t feel right to freshman and native Kansan Gradey Dick.
-He’s counting on Self coaching here.
+Not having Self on the bench for the Big 12 Tournament just didn’t feel right to freshman and Kansas-born Gradey Dick.
+He’s counting on Self coaching.

 “He’s our leader.
 For him to be back in the position that he’s always in is just huge for us,” Dick said.
 “We go to him, and of course I go to him with anything that I need.
 Just seeing him in my corner just motivates me to be the best I can be.”